alikrugl/ArrayLeaders/README.md

 # ArrayLeaders

-Kata Solution 7kyu Array Leaders
+Kata Solution 7kyu Array Leaders.

 Given an array/list [] of integers.
 Find all the LEADERS in the array.